 - Where the pupils are still making errors at this size of number, use base 10 equipment to support them making each number to compare them.
 Introduce the idea that they can check each digit in turn starting with the digit worth the greatest value (thousands in the example).

 - Continue until the pupils are secure.
 Then skip straight to large numbers including millions.
 Ask the pupils what they will have to do differently here.
 The answer should be very, very little.

 If the large number throws the pupils, they should just be shown to compare one digit at a time as they did with smaller numbers.
 If some pupils start to struggle without the base 10, any coloured counters could be used to represent each digit (e.g. millions = blue, hundred thousands = red etc).

 The pupils can then build using these and compare to consolidate their understanding of place value in maths.

 When the pupils can confidently order large numbers and represent numbers in a range of ways, they are ready to move to the next stage of the booster – ‘DEVELOPING’.

-Begin with pupils like Hamza and Stuart, where they struggle with manipulating across boundaries mentally: for example 5369+1265.
+Begin your place value lesson with pupils like Hamza and Stuart, where they struggle; that is with manipulating across boundaries mentally: for example 5369+1265.